joesb/helios360/content/deliver/service-delivery.md

 ## The process

-### 1. Delivery management{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }
+### 1. Delivery management{.text-color-brand-secondary .margin-block-start-md .margin-block-end-none }

 Oversee the end-to-end delivery of client services, everything up to complex multi-supplier, multi-team cross-functional projects.{.padding-inline-start-vlg .paragraph-narrow}

-### 2. Solution delivery excellence{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }
+### 2. Solution delivery excellence{.text-color-brand-secondary .margin-block-start-md .margin-block-end-none }

 Embedding user research and design thinking disciplines into the core of solution delivery so solutions meet user needs and deliver measurable business outcomes.
 Identifying areas for improvement and implementing.{.padding-inline-start-vlg .paragraph-narrow}

-### 3. Account growth and development{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }
+### 3. Account growth and development{.text-color-brand-secondary .margin-block-start-md .margin-block-end-none }

 Drive account growth through healthy client relationships and successful project delivery and by identifying new opportunities, leading to repeat business.{.padding-inline-start-vlg .paragraph-narrow}

-### 4. Forecasting and review{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }
+### 4. Forecasting and review{.text-color-brand-secondary .margin-block-start-md .margin-block-end-none }

   Accurate and timely projections based on project milestones, client spend, and resource allocation, tracking actual project performance against revenue forecasts; identifying and addressing discrepancies.{.padding-inline-start-vlg .paragraph-narrow}

-### 5. Communication and negotiation{.text-color-brand-tertiary .margin-block-start-md .margin-block-end-none }
+### 5. Communication and negotiation{.text-color-brand-secondary .margin-block-start-md .margin-block-end-none }

   Primary point of contact for clients, providing strategic guidance and ensuring project alignment with business objectives.
 Effective collaboration with internal and external stakeholders of all levels of seniority.
 Driving project success and managing expectations.{.padding-inline-start-vlg .paragraph-narrow}